patters-match/SC2KmacOS/README.md

 - Copy it to `Contents/Resources/Wineskin.icns`
 - In Terminal run `touch ~/Applications/SimCity\ 2000.app` so Finder updates the icon
 - Launch the game from the macOS LaunchPad
+- In sc2kfix menu select Always skip introduction videos to clear the message each startup
 - Enjoy!